WeblateOrg/weblate/docs/admin/config.rst

 REGISTRATION_OPEN
 -----------------

-A boolean (either ``True`` or ``False``) indicating whether registration of new accounts is currently permitted.
-This setting is optional, and a default of True will be assumed if it is not supplied.
+Whether registration of new accounts is currently permitted.
+This optional setting can be be the default``True`` or changed to ``False``.

 .. note::

-   This setting has effect on built in authentication by email or through Python Social Auth.
-In case of using third party authentication methods such as :ref:`ldap-auth` it just hides the registration form, but new users might be still able to log in and create account.
+   This setting affects built-in authentication by e-mail address or through the Python Social Auth.
+If using third-party authentication methods such as :ref:`ldap-auth`, it just hides the registration form, but new users might still be able to log in and create accounts.

 .. setting:: SENTRY_DSN